kubernetes/enhancements/keps/sig-windows/0000-20181221-windows-group-managed-service-accounts-for-container-identity.md

     beta.kubernetes.io/os : windows
 ```

-  - Specify the contents of the `credspec` field of GMSACredentialSpec that gets passed down to the runtime: Specifying the credential spec contents in JSON form is optional and unnecessary.
-It will get automatically populated by GMSAAuthorizer as described in the next section based on the name of the GMSACredentialSpec object.
-In the alpha stage of this feature, a JSON representation of the contents of the desired GMSACredentialSpec may be set through an annotation on the pod (applicable to all containers): `pod.alpha.windows.kubernetes.io/windows-gmsa-credential-spec` as well as for each container through annotations of the form: `container.windows-gmsa-credential-spec.alpha.windows.kubernetes.io/container-name`.
-In the beta stage, the annotations will be superseded by a field the securityContext of the pod `podspec.securityContext.windows.gmsaCredentialSpec` and in the securityContext of each  container: `podspec.container[i].securityContext.windows.gmsaCredentialSpec`.
+  - Specify the contents of the `credspec` field of GMSACredentialSpec that gets passed down to the container runtime: Specifying the credential spec contents in JSON form is optional and unnecessary.
+GMSAExpander will automatically populate this field (as described in the next section) based on the name of the GMSACredentialSpec object.
+In the alpha stage of this feature, a JSON representation of the contents of the desired GMSACredentialSpec may be set through an annotation on the pod (applicable to all containers): `pod.alpha.windows.kubernetes.io/gmsa-credential-spec` as well as for each container through annotations of the form: `<containerName>.container.alpha.windows.kubernetes.io/gmsa-credential-spec`.
+In the beta stage and beyond, the annotations will be superseded by a field the securityContext of the pod `podspec.securityContext.windows.gmsaCredentialSpec` and in the securityContext of each  container: `podspec.container[i].securityContext.windows.gmsaCredentialSpec`.
 The credential spec JSON for a container will override the credential spec JSON specified for the whole pod.

   The ability to specify credential specs for each container within a pod aligns with how security attributes like `runAsGroup`, `runAsUser`, etc. can be specified at the pod level and overridden at the container level if desired.

-  Note that while annotations will continue to be supported beyond Alpha, users will not be allowed to mix annotations and securityContext fields for specifying GMSA credential spec names or JSON in the same podspec.
-A single podspec may have all GMSA names and JSON either specified using annotations or securityContext fields but not both.
+  Note that as this feature graduates to Beta, support for the annotations will be removed in favor of securityContext fields in podspec.
+The implication of the removal of support for the Alpha annotations is covered in the Risks and Mitigations section later.

-6. A mutating webhook admission controller, GMSAExpander, will act on pod creations and populate GMSA credential spec JSONs in the appropriate fields:
+6. A mutating webhook admission controller, GMSAExpander, will act on pod creations.
+GMSAExpander will look up the GMSACredentialSpec object referred to by name and use the contents in the `credspec` field to populate the GMSA credential spec JSON if absent or empty in the necessary annotations [in Alpha] or securityContext fields [Beta onwards].
+Specifics of the checks performed, fields affected and error scenarios for GMSAExpander is covered in details in the Implementation section below.

-  - Go over the pod spec and look for references to names of GMSACredentialSpec objects in the pod and per-container annotations [`pod.alpha.windows.kubernetes.io/windows-gmsa-credential-spec-name` and `container.windows-gmsa-credential-spec-name.alpha.windows.kubernetes.io/container-name` for Alpha] or securityContext fields [`podspec.securityContext.windows.gmsaCredentialSpecName` and `podspec.container[i].securityContext.windows.gmsaCredentialSpecName` Beta onwards].

-  - For each specified GMSACredentialSpec name in an annotation or securityContext field, GMSAExpander  will check if the corresponding GMSA credential spec JSON does not exist as annotations [`pod.alpha.windows.kubernetes.io/windows-gmsa-credential-spec` and `container.windows-gmsa-credential-spec.alpha.windows.kubernetes.io/container-name` for Alpha] or specified in securityContext fields [`podspec.securityContext.windows.gmsaCredentialSpec` and `podspec.container[i].securityContext.windows.gmsaCredentialSpec` Beta onwards].

-  - For any non-existent GMSA credential spec JSON entry, GMSAExpander will lookup the corresponding GMSACredentialSpec by name, convert the `credspec` field of the GMSACredentialSpec object to JSON and use the resulting JSON to create the non-existent annotation and populate it or populate the empty securityContext field.
-If the specified GMSACredentialSpec object cannot be found, GMSAExpander will return 404: NotFound.

-7. A validating webhook admission controller, GMSAAuthorizer, will act on pod creations and execute the following checks:
+7. A validating webhook admission controller, GMSAAuthorizer, will act on pod creations (as well as updates as discussed later in Step 11) and execute a series of checks and authorization around the GMSA annotations [in Alpha] or securityContext fields [in Beta].
+Specifics of the annotations or securityContext fields examined and authorizations checks performed along with error scenarios for GMSAAuthorizer is covered in details in the Implementation section below.

-  - Validate annotations and securityContext fields are not used together in a single podspec: Starting with Beta, GMSAAuthorizer will fail creation of pods with 400: BadRequest if any Alpha annotation [`pod.alpha.windows.kubernetes.io/windows-gmsa-credential-spec-name` and `container.windows-gmsa-credential-spec-name.alpha.windows.kubernetes.io/container-name`] is present while securityContext fields [`podspec.securityContext.windows.gmsaCredentialSpecName` or `podspec.container[i].securityContext.windows.gmsaCredentialSpecName`] are also populated in the same podspec.

-  - Authorize GMSA credential spec references: GMSAAuthorizer will check the pod spec for references to names of GMSACredentialSpec objects in the pod and per-container annotations [`pod.alpha.windows.kubernetes.io/windows-gmsa-credential-spec-name` and `container.windows-gmsa-credential-spec-name.alpha.windows.kubernetes.io/container-name` for Alpha] or securityContext fields [`podspec.securityContext.windows.gmsaCredentialSpecName` and `podspec.container[i].securityContext.windows.gmsaCredentialSpecName` Beta onwards].
-For each GMSACredentialSpec referred to by name, GMSAAuthorizer will lookup and make sure the GMSACredentialSpec objects do exist.
-If the specified names of GMSACredentialSpec cannot be resolved, pod creation will be failed by GMSAAuthorizer with 404: NotFound.
-Next, GMSAAuthorizer will check the ServiceAccount associated with the pod is authorized for the `use` verb on all specified GMSACredentialSpecs at the pod level and for each container.
-If the authorization check fails due to absence of requisite RBAC roles, the pod creation will be failed with a 403: Forbidden.

-  - Validate GMSA credential spec JSON contents: GMSAAuthorizer will check the pod spec for GMSA credential spec JSON in the pod and per-container annotations [`pod.alpha.windows.kubernetes.io/windows-gmsa-credential-spec` and `container.windows-gmsa-credential-spec.alpha.windows.kubernetes.io/container-name` for Alpha] or securityContext fields [`podspec.securityContext.windows.gmsaCredentialSpec` and `podspec.container[i].securityContext.windows.gmsaCredentialSpec` Beta onwards].
-These are expected to exist as a result of the app admin optionally specifying the full credential spec JSON (besides the name) or due to GMSAExpander acting on the podspec.
-GMSAAuthorizer will look up the GMSACredentialSpec object referred to by the mandatory name field (corresponding to the GMSA credential spec JSON field) and perform a deep equal check of the members of the specified credential spec JSON and the member of the `credspec` field of the obtained GMSACredentialSpec object.
-If the deep equal check fails, GMSAAuthorizer will fail pod creation with 400: BadRequest.

-  Note that on a Kubernetes cluster with Windows nodes configured for GMSA, it is expected that the kubernetes administrator has configured and enabled the GMSAExpander and GMSAAuthorizer webhooks as well as enabled RBAC authorization mode on the cluster.
-This is typically taken care of by a kubernetes distribution setup mechanism or kubernetes cluster setup scripts.
-Please see Alternatives section for other options to handle absence of RBAC authorization mode as well as absence of GMSAAuthorizer webhook.

-8. Kubelet.exe in Windows nodes will examine the credential spec related annotations [`pod.alpha.windows.kubernetes.io/windows-gmsa-credential-spec` and `container.windows-gmsa-credential-spec.alpha.windows.kubernetes.io/container-name` for Alpha] or securityContext fields [`podspec.securityContext.windows.gmsaCredentialSpec` and `podspec.container[i].securityContext.windows.gmsaCredentialSpec` Beta onwards] for a given pod as well as for each container in the pod.
+8. Kubelet.exe in Windows nodes will examine the credential spec related annotations [in Alpha] or securityContext fields [Beta onwards] for a given pod as well as for each container in the pod.
 For each container, Kubelet will compute an effective credential spec - either the credential spec specified for the whole pod or a credential spec specified specifically for the container.
-During Alpha, Kubelet will set the effective credential spec for each container as annotation: `container.alpha.windows.kubernetes.io/windows-gmsa-credential-spec`.
+During Alpha, Kubelet will set the effective credential spec for each container as annotation: `<containerName>.container.alpha.windows.kubernetes.io/gmsa-credential-spec`.
 Beta onwards, Kubelet will set the effective credential spec for each container in a new security context field `WindowsContainerSecurityContext.CredentialSpec` which will require an update to the CRI API.
-Please see the Implementation section below for details on the enhancements necessary in Kubelet and CRI.
+Please see the Implementation section below for details on the enhancements necessary in Kubelet and CRI API.

-9. The Windows CRI implementation will access the credential spec JSON through annotations [`container.alpha.windows.kubernetes.io/windows-gmsa-credential-spec` for Alpha] or securityContext field [`WindowsContainerSecurityContext.CredentialSpec` Beta onwards] in `CreateContainerRequest` for each container in a pod.
+9. The Windows CRI implementation will access the credential spec JSON through annotations [`<containerName>.container.alpha.windows.kubernetes.io/gmsa-credential-spec` for Alpha] or securityContext field [`WindowsContainerSecurityContext.CredentialSpec` Beta onwards] in `CreateContainerRequest` for each container in a pod.
 The CRI implementation will transmit the credential spec JSON through a runtime implementation dependent mechanism to a specific container runtime.
 For example:
  - Docker (to be supported in Alpha): will receive the path to a file created on the node's file system under `C:\ProgramData\docker\CredentialSpecs\` and populated by dockershim with the credential spec JSON.
 Docker will read the contents of the credential spec file and pass it to Windows Host Compute Service (HCS) when creating and starting a container in Windows.
  - ContainerD (to be supported in Beta): will receive a OCI Spec with [windows.CredentialSpec]( https://github.com/opencontainers/runtime-spec/blob/master/config-windows.md#credential-spec) populated by CRIContainerD with the credential spec JSON.
 The OCI spec will be passed to a OCI runtime like RunHCS.exe when starting a container.
 Please see the Implementation section below for details on the enhancements necessary for select CRI implementations and their corresponding runtimes.